Free Speech and language Activities

 Share the Tess and Bess Colouring Activity sheet or print two copies and have one each.
 Talk about and then colour the picture taking it in turns to tell each other what to do.

-Talking about the composite picture based on Clarabelle’s Scarf gives lots of opportunities for children to hear and practise saying words with the sound target ‘f’.
+Talking about the composite picture based on the Clarabelle’s Scarf Early Soundplay story gives lots of opportunities for children to hear and practise saying words with the sound target ‘f’.

-Make Jake’s crispy cakes is a lovely activity for encouraging talking – relaxed chatter about what you’re doing, seeing, smelling, tasting and what comes next.
+Cooking is fun and great for language development!
+Keelo’s Christmas Cookies is a lovely activity for encouraging talking – relaxed chatter about what you’re doing, seeing, smelling and tasting.

-We’ve included some Christmas themed rhymes such as Five Christmas Puddings (with a Christmas pudding lolly stick puppet to bring the rhyme to life) that link directly to at least one of the activities.
+We’ve included some Christmas themed rhymes such as Five Christmas Puddings (with a Christmas pudding lolly stick puppet to bring the rhyme to life).
+Again that link directly to at least one of the activities.

-We hope you enjoy these Christmas Freebies and more!
+We hope you enjoy these activities check out Christmas Freebies for more!